ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 ::: solution

-After editing tags, your project should look something like this:
+After editing tags, your project will look something like this:

 ![](fig/taguette-code-tree.png){alt="Image of Taguette showing highlights tab with tags including 'in vivo: disclose' and 'open: privacy'"}